NYAA: New York Academy of Art

 The museum-like vitrines extend within the columns onto the stepped platform, physically augmenting the usable gallery space.
 The niches housing the casts create an impromptu classroom on the interior and invite the passersby to explore the art being produced inside

 The new storefront portico, rather than a barrier is a transformative threshold between two distinct spaces.
 The design, which refers to Gio Ponti's “furnished windows”, ensures the transition between the reception gallery and the outdoor gallery that finds place on the stepped platform.
 The 75’ long diamond plate ceremonial platform, which spans the entire facade, acts also as the Quad that is missing within the densely used building, an active surface connecting to the neighborhood, where art is displayed and social interaction is encouraged, turning the short block into the “Academy Street”.

-Rather than being pushed away, the passerby is invited to approach the Academy, to peek within, and perhaps to pause and sit on the steps for a while in the same way that students at Columbia University lounge on Charles McKim’s grand stair in front of Low Library.
+Rather than being pushed away, the passerby is invited to approach the Academy, to peek within, and perhaps to sit on the steps for a while similarly to what we have all done on the classical steps in front of a major University or monument in Europe .
 The design is the physical expression of the university’s desire to bridge between the insular art world and the community around it.

 The subtle, but effective signage, (signage that the Academy never had) quickly became the branded Instagram backdrop for many of the Academy’s official photos.